GLoRE: Evaluating Logical Reasoning of Large Language Models: Experiments

-Both \textbf{ChatGPT} and \textbf{GPT-4} are evaluated with the OpenAI Evaluation framework\footnote{\url{https://github.com/openai/evals}}, a comprehensive tool designed for the evaluation of OpenAI models.
-The specific versions of the models assessed are labeled as "gpt-3.5-turbo-0301" for ChatGPT and "gpt-4-0314" for GPT-4, respectively.
-Moreover, we engage the GPT-4 Chat UI to conduct a series of case studies on GPT-4.
-These examinations probe into the model's in-context learning abilities and chain-of-thought reasoning capabilities, by using two OpenAI Plus accounts.

-All experiments were executed on 40G VRAM A100 GPUs based on the HuggingFace transformers library.
 Our evaluation metrics consisted of classification accuracy scores.
 Additionally, we utilized reported accuracies for datasets where human performance data was available and recorded both the average and peak performance of human participants to establish a human baseline.
 For the LogiQA22 dataset, we engaged five co-authors as test subjects and computed their accuracy based on 150 test examples.